geokat/easygo/README.md

 ```

 Slicing off the top of a slice doesn't change its capacity and we can
 re-slice back up to get the original length (and elements).
-However,
+Slicing
-slicing off the botom changes the capacity (i.e. there's no way to get
+off the bottom, however, changes the capacity (i.e. there's no way to get
 the sliced off elements back).

 ## Arrays